beteland123/AndroidLocustDetection/README.md

 - [:pray: Acknowledgements](#acknowledgements)
 - [:memo: License](#license)
 # :book: [ Image-Classification-App-with-Custom-TensorFlow-Model] <a name="about-project"></a>
-> This project is called # Image-Classification-App-with-Custom-TensorFlow-Model which is developed for the purpose of identfiying locust from its sorround and othr insects. it learn the machine using deep learning with concept ofneural network wiht use of CNN algorihtm and transfer learning, then deploy the learned one to mobile app by exporting it to TensorFlow Lite.
+> This project is called # Image-Classification-App-with-Custom-TensorFlow-Model which is developed for the purpose of identfiying locust from its surrounding and from other insects.
+It learns the machine using deep learning concept  with the use of neural network  CNN algorihtm and transfer learning, then deploy the learned model to mobile app by exporting it to TensorFlow Lite.
-> # :green_book
+>
 ## :hammer_and_wrench: Built With <a name="built-with"> using Html and CSS</a>
 ### Tech Stack <a name="tech-stack"></a>
 <details>